-SpirePoint accepts discretionary authority over client accounts.
-If an IAR is acting in a discretionary capacity, the IAR may place trades within a client account without pre-approval from the client.
+SpirePoint accepts discretionary authority over Client accounts.
+If an IAR is acting in a discretionary capacity, the IAR may place trades within a client account without pre-approval from the Client.

-When working with third-party Independent Managers and/or Sub-Advisors, we may recommend certain third-party Independent Managers and/or Sub-Advisors to clients and then it is up to the client to approve our recommendations.
-The third-party investment advisor chosen by the client is responsible for all investment decisions made in the client's account(s).
-Generally, clients who utilize a third-party Independent Manager and/or Sub-Advisor will sign agreements directly with the third-party Independent Manager and/or Sub-Advisor will sign agreements directly with the third-party Independent Manager and/or Sub-Advisor.
+When working with third-party Independent Managers and/or Sub-Advisors, we may recommend certain third-party Independent Managers and/or Sub-Advisors to Clients and then it is up to the Client to approve our recommendations.
+The third-party investment advisor chosen by the Client is responsible for all investment decisions made in the Client's account(s).
+Generally, Clients who utilize a third-party Independent Manager and/or Sub-Advisor will sign agreements directly with the third-party Independent Manager and/or Sub-Advisor.
 It is important to note that we do not offer advice on any specific securities or other investments in connection with this service.
 Clients can find more information about the discretionary authority granted to third-party managers in Item 16 - Investment Discretion of each manager's Form ADV disclosure brochure.